 About Robert Pollien

-Pollien studied painting at the University of Pennsylvania and attended the Skowhegan School of Painting and Sculpture before settling in Maine.
-He has exhibited widely throughout the Northeast for more than four decades, with exhibitions at Dowling Walsh Gallery, Page Gallery, and Artemis Gallery.
+Pollien studied painting at the University of Pennsylvania under noted painter Neil Welliver, then attended the Skowhegan School of Painting and Sculpture before settling permanently in Maine.
+Pollien taught for many years at the University of Maine, the University of Southern Maine and the Maine Maritime Academy.
+He has exhibited widely throughout the Northeast, including exhibitions at The Farnsworth Museum, Dowling Walsh Gallery, Page Gallery, and Artemis Gallery.
 His work is represented in the collections of the Farnsworth Art Museum, the Bowdoin College Museum of Art, and the U.S. Department of the Interior, among others.

 He is a two‑time Artist‑in‑Residence at Acadia National Park and a recipient of grants from the Maine Arts Commission and the Ludwig Vogelstein Foundation.